 The Carolina Panthers are a professional football team that competes in the National Football League (NFL).
 The team joined the NFL in 1995, becoming the league’s 29th franchise.
 The Panthers’ founder, Jerry Richardson, currently owns a forty-eight percent stake of the team.
 The Carolina Panthers reached the Super Bowl twice—in 2003 and 2016—but failed to win the title on both occasions.

-The Panthers generated around 385 million U.S. dollars in revenue during the 2016 season and, as of 2017, the team's franchise value stood at around 2.3 billion U.S. dollars.
-In 2016, operating income for the Panthers rose from 53 million U.S. dollars in 2015 to about 102 million U.S. dollars in 2016.
-The team's player expenses in 2016 amounted to around 168 million U.S. dollars.
-The team’s home arena is the Bank of America Stadium located in Charlotte, NC and the average ticket price for a Panthers home game in 2016 was 79.04 U.S. dollars.
-The average regular season home attendance in that same year was 73,792 per game.
+The Panthers generated around 447 million U.S. dollars in revenue during the 2019 season and the team's franchise value stood at around 2.4 billion U.S. dollars in the same year.
+Operating income for the Panthers rose from 62 million U.S. dollars in 2017 to about 96 million U.S. dollars in 2019.
+The team's player expenses during this year amounted to around 224 million U.S. dollars.
+The team’s home arena is the Bank of America Stadium located in Charlotte, NC and the average ticket price for a Panthers home game in 2019, prior to the COVID-19 pandemic, was 99.77 U.S. dollars.
+The average regular season home attendance in the same season was 72,220 per game.

-In a 2017 Statista survey on the popularity of NFL teams, three percent of respondents considered the Carolina Panthers to be their favorite NFL team.
-As of August 2017, the Carolina Panthers’ official Facebook and Twitter fan pages had a combined total of around 4.68 million fans and followers.
+As of 2020, the Carolina Panthers’ official Facebook and Twitter fan pages had a combined total of around 5.36 million fans and followers.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date